RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Zhiyang-Li/_index.md

 # The subheadings, such as Interests and Education, will automatically translate depending on the language chosen in `config.yaml`.
 To customize the subheading text, see the Language page in the docs.

 interests:
-  - Verification Meets AI
-  - Probabilistic Systems
   - Quantitative Reasoning
+  - Verification and Synthesis
+  - Probabilistic/Quantum Systems
   - Programming Theory/Languages

 education:
   courses:
-    - course: Ph.D. in Computer Science
+    - course: M.Sc. in Software Engineering
       institution: Zhejiang University
       year: To be enrolled
-    - course: B.Sc. in Information and Computation
+    - course: B.Sc. in Computer Science (Chu Kochen Honors College)
-      institution: Wuhan University of Technology
+      institution: Zhejiang University
       year: 2023

 social:
   - icon: envelope
     icon_pack: fas
-    link: mailto:yanglangbd@163.com
+    link: mailto:3190105480@zju.edu.cn
 ---

-I am currently in the final year of my undergraduate study working on my Bachelor's thesis.
+I am currently in the final year of my graduate study working on my Bachelor's thesis.
 My research interest falls in the intersection of mathematics and computer science.
-I Will join the [Formal Verification Group](/) presumably in September, 2023 as a Ph.D. student.
+I Will join the [Formal Verification Group](/) presumably in September, 2023 as a Master student.